 When we started our investigation about how Canadian Immigration works, we began by looking for information on the Internet.
 I visited several forums and message boards to ask questions to forum members living in Canada, and we also visited several Canadian Immigration Web sites.

 I would suggest the Yahoo!
-Answers boards today as the best place to ask questions, but the forum I used almost four years ago was mainly the eBay forum, since I was an avid eBayer back then.
+Answers boards today as the best place to ask questions, but the forum I used almost four years ago was mainly the eBay forum, since I was an avid eBay user back then.
 I met many friendly Canadians willing to answer my questions, who even sympathized with our situation (part 1 of the journey).

 One such an eBayer was a